Shy stray cat finds forever home in adoption drive

 The drive was to push adoption numbers ahead of a prolonged peak cat and kitten season due to warmer conditions, as shelters prepare for additional hundreds of cats and kittens to enter their care.

-The AAPS currently have 133 cats and kittens in the shelter and 50 out in foster care.
+Recently AAPS took in 58 cats facing euthanasia at an overwhelmed council pound.
+It brought its total intake to 133 cats and kittens in the shelter and 50 out in foster care.

-Participating groups include Animal Aide, Australian Animal Protection Society (AAPS), The Lost Dog’s Home and RSPCA alongside a number of metropolitan and regional rescues.
+Participating groups in Mission Adoptable include Animal Aide, Australian Animal Protection Society (AAPS), The Lost Dog’s Home and RSPCA alongside a number of metropolitan and regional rescues.